CalilDrissi/dev-reports/CSS - Truong portfolio.md

 -no design decision while coding css.
 -no responsiveness untill whole website is complete

+- I struggle writing content on the page and deciding the html markup tree structure.

 -bad at naming classes really is a struggle for me.
 -bad at ordering css declarations.